hex7c0/logger-request/README.md

 HTTP request logger middleware for [nodejs](http://nodejs.org/), standalone logger and even more!

-Save logs to file, show to console or both
+Save logs to file, show to console or both, to MongoDb, etc...

 Look at [`logger-request-cli`](https://github.com/hex7c0/logger-request-cli) for Parser